AhmedAliOfficial/swift-sandbox/README.md

   src="static/sandbox-edit-sample.png"
 />

-> If you are fealing extra on point, ditch the sample and create your
+> Bonus: If you are feeling brave, ditch the sample and create your own snippet.
-> own snippet.
-It just has to run within 5 seconds, and no network
+> It just has to run within 5 seconds, and no network activity.
-> activity.
-Otherwise, stick with the sample to save time.

 #### Checkpoint